w3c/wai-wcag-supplemental/content/about.md

 - [Making Content Usable for People with Cognitive and Learning Disabilities <svg focusable="false" aria-hidden="true" class="icon-different-view "><use xlink:href="/assets/images/icons.svg#icon-different-view"></use></svg>](https://www.w3.org/TR/coga-usable)
 - [WCAG Quick Reference <svg focusable="false" aria-hidden="true" class="icon-different-view "><use xlink:href="/assets/images/icons.svg#icon-different-view"></use></svg>](https://www.w3.org/WAI/WCAG21/quickref/?versions=2.1)

-## Low Vision Accessibility Guidance
+## About Low Vision Accessibility Guidance

 Guidance on how to better meet the needs of people with low vision will be added in 2022.